Betsy Martin: Career

 Martin began her career by interning in 1991 at NBC's Political/Poling Unit and “Meet the Press,” in Washington D.C.
 Within this department at NBC from 1991 to 2002 she moved through the ranks achieving the positions of Researcher, Associate Producer, Producer, and Senior Producer with “Meet the Press.”

 She worked closely for 17 years with her mentor, Tim Russert, producing his interviews on “Meet the Press” as well as producing NBC's coverage for the political elections, including four presidential elections (1992, 1996, 2000, 2004).
 This coverage included the primaries, party conventions, debates, and election night broadcasts.

 In 2002 she became the Executive Producer of “Meet the Press,” a position that she held for 11 years.
 During this time, she oversaw all editorial content, guest-selection, strategic planning, production, marketing, special online programming, and financial decision-making for the program.
 In total, she was the Executive Producer of more than 600 live national broadcasts of “Meet the Press.”

 In 2008, she produced NBC's coverage of the presidential election for Tom Brokaw - including party conventions, debates, and election night - as well as one of the three general election debates between McCain and Obama, which he moderated (October 7, 2008 in Nashville, Tennessee).
 She was also the Anchor Producer for David Gregory for NBC's Special coverage of the 2012 presidential election.

-Later, from 2013–2014, she was the Managing Editor of Political Programming at NBC News.
+Later, from 2013 to 2014, she was the Managing Editor of Political Programming at NBC News.
 In this position she was responsible for the development and execution of network political coverage at NBC News.
 In total, she spent 23 years with NBC News.